 Sometimes there may also be cartilage tears or loose pieces of cartilage or bone within the joint, and these may cause sudden sharp pains, locking (when the hip becomes fixed) or giving way of the hip.

 In severe arthritis, the leg can become slightly shortened, with the hip joint becoming severely stiff.
-Walking becomes painful and daily activities such as reaching down to put on socks can become increasingly difficult.
+Walking becomes painful and daily activities such as reaching down to put on socks or getting into a car can become increasingly difficult.

 - Walking aids